SRshohan/IT_TimeSheet/README.md

 2. If the application fails to connect:
    - Verify your internet connection
-   - Check if your credentials are correct
+   - Check if your credentials in `.env` are correct
-   - Ensure you have access to both OpenClock and Self-Service portals
+   - Ensure you have access to the Self-Service portal

 3. For Google Calendar integration issues:
    - Verify your `credentials.json` is properly set up